The Ideal Muslim Husband

 assist young men in this situation the Prophet (saws) in a Hadith

-recorded in Bukhari further advised;
+recorded in Bukhari further advised;"Young

 men, those of you who can support a wife should marry, for it keeps